edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

 #### MessageBus Topic

 The new `SystemEvent` DTO will be published to a multi-level topic allowing subscribers to filter by topic.
-The format of this topic for Device System Events will be:
+The format of this topic for `Device System Events` will be:

-​		`edgex/system-event/{event-type}/{event-action}/{event-source}/{event-owner}/{event-other}`
+​		`edgex/system-event/{source}/{type}/{action}/{owner}/{profile}`

 where

+- `{source}` = core-metadata
-- `{event-type}` = device
+- `{type}` = device
-- `{event-action}` = add, update or delete
+- `{action}` = add, update or delete
-- `{event-source}` = core-metadata
-- `{event-owner}` = `<device service name>`
+- `{owner}` = `<device service name>`
-- `{event-other}` = `<device profile name>`
+- `{profile}` = `<device profile name>`

-As noted above Event Owner and Event Other are optional based on the Event Type and may not be meaningful in some future use cases.
-Those use cases will omit the Event Owner and Event Other from the publish topic as appropriate

 This multi-level topic scheme allows consuming services to filter which System Events they receive base of the topic that is subscribed.

 !!! example - "Example - System Event subscription topics"
     ```
     edgex/system-event/# - All system events
-    edgex/system-event/device/# - only device system events
+    edgex/system-event/core-metadata/# - only system events from Core Metadata
-    edgex/system-event/#/#/core-metadata/# - only system events from Core Metadata
+    edgex/system-event/core-metadata/device/# - only device system events from Core Metadata
-    edgex/system-event/device/add/#/device-onvif-camera/# - only add device system events for device-onvif-camera
+    edgex/system-event/core-metadata/device/add/device-onvif-camera/# - only add device system events for device-onvif-camera
-    edgex/system-event/device/#/#/#/onvif-camera - only device system events for devices created for the onvif-camera device profile
+    edgex/system-event/core-metadata/device/#/#/onvif-camera - only device system events for devices created for the onvif-camera device profile
     ```

+!!! note
+    The `owner` is optional based on the `Type` and may not be meaningful in some future use cases.
+The `profile` is specific to the [System Events for Devices](https://docs.edgexfoundry.org/2.3/design/ucr/0001-System-Events-for-Devices/) use case.
+Future cases may omit these and/or add use case specific items as appropriate to the publish topic.

 #### Consumers